Joely Collins

-Joely Collins (née Bertorelli; born August 8, 1972) is a Canadian actress.
-She is the daughter of Andrea Bertorelli and the adopted daughter of English musician Phil Collins.
+Joely Collins (née Bertorelli; born August 8, 1972) is a Canadian film and television producer, writer and actress.
+She is the daughter of Andrea Bertorelli and English musician Phil Collins.

 Early life

-Born and raised largely in Vancouver, British Columbia, Collins studied at the Vancouver Youth Theatre, and later at London's Royal Academy of Dramatic Arts.
-She was adopted by her mother's husband, Phil Collins, upon their marriage in 1975.
-They later had one child, son Simon (born in 1976).
+Joely was born in Vancouver, British Columbia, and raised in London, England.
+She eventually returned to Vancouver in her early teens.
+Collins studied at the Vancouver Youth Theatre, and later at London's Royal Academy of Dramatic Arts.
 She was named Canada's "Best Leading Actress" at the age of 22 for her work on the television series Madison.
-She appeared on the long-running drama Cold Squad.
+She appeared in numerous film and television roles, including the long-running drama Cold Squad.
+Collins won the award for Best Actress in a Canadian Film at the Vancouver Film Critics Circle Awards 2004 for The Love Crimes of Gillian Guess.
 In 2009, she co-founded StoryLab Productions and produced the award-winning feature film Becoming Redwood.
+In 2015, Joely founded Million Faces Productions and produces film and television series with a focus on meaningful, character-driven stories.

+After her parents married in 1975, they had son, Simon (born in 1976).

 Actress Lily Collins is her half-sister, born to her father Phil Collins and his second wife Jill Tavelman after he and her mother Andrea Bertorelli divorced in 1980.

-Collins won the award for Best Actress in a Canadian Film at the Vancouver Film Critics Circle Awards 2004 for The Love Crimes of Gillian Guess.

 Personal life

-Collins married Dutch-born Stefan Buitelaar on August 23, 2008, in Leiden, Netherlands.
-On October 26, 2009, Collins gave birth to their daughter, Zoë Amelie.
+Collins married Dutch citizen Stefan Buitelaar on August 23, 2008, in Leiden, Netherlands.
+On October 26, 2009, Collins gave birth to their daughter, Zoë.